yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 ## UI changes

 This one has been cooking for over 2 years now, sheesh.
-Morph originally started working on {{< gh-hovercard "4949" "improving the high DPI support" >}} of yuzu all the way back in November of 2020.
+Morph originally started working on {{< gh-hovercard "4949" "improving high-DPI support" >}} in yuzu all the way back in November of 2020.
 Now it’s ready, and the results are great.
-Users that run displays at DPI values over 100% can now see proper UI element scaling, particularly noticeable in the controls setting window.
+Users that run displays at DPI values over 100% can now see proper UI element scaling, particularly noticeable in the Controls setting window.

 {{< single-title-imgs-compare
-    "Now 4K display users rejoice"
+    "4K display users rejoice"
     "./dpibug.png"
     "./dpifix.png"
     >}}